Speaker Handbook

 Logistics

-- Confirm your session title and description for use in the official program and promotion.
+• June 24, 2026: Confirm your session title and description and submit your headshot photo.
+This information will be used for the official program and event promotion.

-- Your registration will be complimentary.
-However, you will need to register for the event, the speaker link will be sent to you in an email.
+• August: Your registration will be complimentary.
+However, you will need to register for the event by August 25.
+The speaker link will be sent to you in an email.

-- AV/tech needs: We provide a screen, projector, microphones, slide advancer and power access.
+AV/tech needs: We provide a screen, projector, microphones, slide advancer and power access.
+If you have other AV/tech needs, please submit them to Laura Geringer ([email protected]) by August 25, 2026.

 The goal of this event is to spark timely, forward-thinking conversations about the role of agentic AI in shaping the future student experience.
 By bringing together educators, technologists, researchers, and industry leaders, the gathering will explore how AI systems that proactively make decisions can transform learning, support, and engagement in higher education.